100 Notable alumni of

 -

-Kao Hua-chu is a retired Republic of China Army general and the incumbent Secretary-General of the National Security Council of the Republic of China.
+Kao Hua-chu is a retired Republic of China Army general and the former Secretary-General of the National Security Council of the Republic of China from 2015 to 2016.
 He was the Minister of National Defense that appointed to the post by then Premier-designate Wu Den-yih on 9 September 2009.
 On 29 July 2013, Kao resigned from his post due to the death scandal of Corporal Hung Chung-chiu of the Republic of China Army during his conscription on 4 July 2013.

 -